wp-cool-tools/wp-sitemaps-config/readme.txt

 == Changelog ==

 = 2.0.1 =
+* Compatibility check with WordPress 5.8
+* Compatibility check with WordPress 5.7
-* Compatibility check with WordPress 5.6.1
+* Compatibility check with WordPress 5.6.2
 * New branding
-* Published on 2021-02-18

 = 2.0.0 =
 * Added functions to exclude single posts and pages from the sitemaps